Do Saheliyaan... Kismat Ki Kathputaliyaan: Plot

 Meanwhile, Shaurya has asked Bhavri to go to his estranged family's house; at the train station, she meets Anadi.
-When Anadi explains that he is her husband, Bhavri puts the puzzle pieces together and remembers inconsistencies in her interaction with Shaurya.
-She realizes she consummated her marriage with the wrong man and feels she has sinned.
+When Anadi explains that he is her husband, Bhavri puts the pieces together and remembers inconsistencies in her interaction with Shaurya.
+She realises she has consummated her marriage with the wrong man and feels she has sinned.
 Heartbroken, she tries to commit suicide; Anadi rescues her.
 They decide to remedy the situation together.
 Bhavri goes to Shaurya's house and reconciles him with his parents.
 She meets resistance when her ignorance of Rajput customs shows, but his family gradually accepts and loves her.
 Meanwhile, Anadi brings Maithili to Shaurya's home.
 She is introduced as Bhavri's friend and tries to win her in-laws' support.
-However, she finds resistance from Bhavri (who confesses that she loves Shaurya and has consummated her relationship with him).
+However, she finds resistance from Bhavri (who confesses that she loves Shaurya and has slept with him).
 Maithili is heartbroken.

 Maithili's parents have discovered the mix-up and the fact that Bhavri is masquerading as their daughter.
 They confront Shaurya, who invites them to his house to find out what is going on.
 However, on their way they have an accident; Maithili's parents and Shaurya die.
 Bhavri and Maithili are grief-stricken: Bhavri by the loss of Shaurya and Maithili by the loss of her parents.
 Bhavri then discovers she is pregnant; Shaurya's family is comforted that he has left part of himself behind.
 Maithili now feels unwelcome in Shaurya's home, and wants to return to her parents' house; however, her grandmother makes it clear that she is not welcome there either.
 Maithili's grandmother blames her (and her friendship with a Rabari) for her parents' death.
 Left with nowhere to go, Maithili stays with Anadi at his home.
 Slowly, Anadi and Maithili's friendship turns into love and they get married.